microsoft/community-content/README.md

 2. **Register** your event using the URL here: link coming soon and we will promote it on the [Microsoft developer community](https://developer.microsoft.com/en-us/community) website.

-    -	Please note: We do not have speaker gifts for this Season of AI

 3.	**Prepare** and deliver your talk 🗣️
     -	Find [prepared Microsoft Season of AI- MCP content-in-a-box](https://github.com/microsoft/community-content/tree/main/S5-Season-of-MCP) here on GitHub.